About the course

 Training with disabilities and other needs

-We are an institution that strives to understand, appreciate and value the differences in each individual; we aim to make people feel valued and supported so that they may achieve their full potential.
+We strive to understand, appreciate and value the differences in individuals; we aim to make people feel valued and supported so they achieve their full potential.
+We value diversity and encourage applications for places from disabled trainees.
+Many trainees with a wide range of disabilities have successfully completed our courses; many leave us to go on and become outstanding teachers.

 Choose a training location